Research into the Lightning Process

 A systematic review of the evidence base for the Lightning Process

-- All studies evidenced a level of benefit from the intervention, commonly for majority of participants.
+All studies evidenced a level of benefit from the intervention, commonly for the majority of participants.

 Review of the Lightning Process approach to CFS/ME in JEP